jackgrayner/bat_LPS_RNA/README.md

 ## RNA-seq

-Scripts used to process raw RNA-sequencing data
+Bash scripts used to process raw RNA-sequencing data

 ## miRNA

-Scripts used to process and analyses miRNA sequencing data
+Bash and R scripts used to process and analyses miRNA sequencing data

 ## scripts_results_files

-Scripts used to analyse gene expression counts, alongside results files.
+R scripts used to analyse gene expression counts, alongside results files.